 It taught me to be patient and learn to anticipate the moments, focus manually, frame up, and then only then, press the shutter after you had proactively created the scene.
 It truly made every photo intentional about which moments were truly worth capturing rather than deleting most of it later.

-The Leica had taught me to be a better photographer by truly being the driver behind the three points of the exposure triangle (most people don’t even know what this is) and not just riding along.
+Shooting weddings with a Leica had taught me to be a better photographer by truly being the driver behind the three points of the exposure triangle (most people don’t even know what this is) and not just riding along.
 It’s very rewarding to learn how to envision the frame first and then taking the shot.
 It’s a fantastic learning experience where you get the shot you want on the first try, liberating you when you no longer need to shoot more than you need to because you already know what you want to do.
 The idea of shooting less while being more intentional of what I do.
 This is the true minimalism that I appreciate and the Leica kicked my ass to get me there.

 Thank you for reading!